Loyola Law School Ranking

 Loyola’s Historical Rankings

 This reputed Law School has been around for many years.
 People have often thought it’s a good school.
 Over time, it has been on lists that say it’s one of the better law schools.
-It has not always been on the top law school list, but it has usually done pretty well.
+It has not always been at the top law school list, but it has usually done pretty well.
 People often speak well of it, especially in California.

 Recent Rankings Performance